Hypergraph independence polynomials with a zero close to the origin: Introduction

 A hypergraph is \textbf{linear} if each pair of edges intersect in at most one vertex.
-In \cite[Conjecture 3]{GMPST22}, Galvin-McKinley-Perkins-Sarantis-Tetali conjectured that the ZFR for $Z_G$ can be improved if we further assume that $G$ is linear. \begin{conjecture} For each $k \geq 2$, there exists a constant $C_k > 0$ so that the following is true.
-If $G$ is a $k$-uniform, linear hypergraph of maximum degree $\Delta$ and if
+The aforementioned constructions in \cite[Section 4]{GMPST22} are far from linear, since they contain edges that intersect in $(k - 1)$ vertices.
+In \cite[Conjecture 3]{GMPST22}, Galvin, McKinley, Perkins, Sarantis and Tetali conjectured that their lower bound on the maximum radius of the zero-free disk for $Z_G$ can be improved under the additional assumption that $G$ is linear. \begin{conjecture} For each $k \geq 2$, there exists a constant $C_k > 0$ such that the following is true.
+If $G$ is a $k$-uniform, linear hypergraph with maximum degree $\Delta$ and if

-then $Z_G(\lambda) \neq 0$. \end{conjecture} They verified this conjecture when $G$ is a hypertree.
+then $Z_G(\lambda) \neq 0$. \end{conjecture} This conjecture is motivated by results on asymptotic enumeration in \cite{MNPS20}.
+Galvin, McKinley, Perkins, Sarantis and Tetali verified this conjecture when $G$ is a hypertree \cite[Theorem 4]{GMPST22},